Wangzzzzzzzz/MATH-151A/README.md

 Math 151A Winter 2019 By Wuchen Li

 ## Warning
-This repository only contains the owner's response and no prompt of the homework.
-Your questions might be different and so is the answer.
+This repository only contains the owner's responses and no prompt of the homework.
+Your questions might be different and so are the answers.

 ## Result Summary